 Irish Uses and Utilization

-Some general information on Irish seaweed:
+General information on Irish seaweed

 The size of the Irish industry should be considered in relation to the international seaweed industry.
 About 10 million t of seaweeds (wet weight) are produced world-wide each year.
-Brown algae accounted for 7 million t, of which Chinese production alone of the food kelp Saccharina japonica was 6.5 million t alone, making it the largest single-species crop produced by aquaculture in the world.
-About 300,000 t of this material is used in China to make about 7,000 t of alginates, viscous polysaccharides used in a wide variety of industrial applications, particularly in the food industry.
+Brown algae accounted for 7 million t, of which Chinese production alone of the food kelp Saccharina japonica is just below 5 million t, making it the largest single-species crop produced by aquaculture in the world.
+About 300,000 t of this material is used in China to make about 10,000 t of alginates, viscous polysaccharides used in a wide variety of industrial applications, particularly in the food industry.
 In addition, Japan and Korea produce about 21,000 million sheets of nori (about 550,000 wet t).
 Nori is a red alga (mainly Pyropia yezoensis formerly Porphyra yezoensis), and this crop is worth about US$1.5 billion, the most valuable single-species crop produced by aquaculture in the world.
 The third most valuable food species is wakame (Undaria pinnatifida) of which 750,000 t were produced in Japan, Korea and China in 1995.
+Most of the remaining seaweed harvesting and aquaculture goes to fuel the production of the three families of seaweed polysaccharides known as seaweed gums: alginates from brown algae, and carrageenans and agars from red algae.
+The wholesale value of these gums is about US$950 million.
+The total worth of the international seaweed business exceeds US$6 billion, of which Ireland had only a very small percentage.

 Commercial Development of Seaweed in Ireland